emmagrealy/Group_QA_Assignment/task-estimation.md

 # Task Estimation

-**_Task Estimation_** involves the process of estimating and predicting the total effort that’s required to complete a task and get it to stage where it meets the “Definition of Done”, i.e. when the product is ready to be deliver to the Customer.
-While estimations are based on assumptions and imperfect knowledge, most estimations have uncertainty.
+**_Task Estimation_** is the process of estimating and predicting the total effort that’s required to complete a task and to get it to a stage where the product is ready to be deliver to the Customer.
+Estimations are based on assumptions and imperfect knowledge, most estimations have uncertainty.
 However, the objective of task estimation is to get an estimate of the time, money and number of people required to finish the defined task.

 ## Task Estimation Techniques

 **_Planning techniques_** are essential for Test estimation.
 A template pattern can be used to guarantee requirements and other aspects of the project are met.
 Some of the most common and important techniques for test estimation are: